dylanesque/Cheatsheets/ruby.md

 - Data types are first-class citizens in Ruby, like in JavaScript

+- We can print on the screen with `puts`

 # Primitive Data Types

 - String interpolation in Ruby requires the use of double quotes.